csc-training/elements-of-hpc/parallel-computing-technical/cpu_vs_gpu.md

 on the particular case, only a part of the application may be offloaded to the GPUs or all the computationally intensive parts.
 It is also possible to perform computations both on the CPU and the GPU at the same time.
-The main memories of the CPU and and the GPU are separate, so in order to carry out computations data needs to be first copied from the CPU to the GPU.
+The main memories of the CPU and the GPU are separate, so in order to carry out computations data needs to be first copied from the CPU to the GPU.
 Also, when the CPU needs to operate with the results of the GPU, data needs to be copied from the GPU to the CPU.
-As mentioned, the memory bus between the GPU main memory and the GPU cores is typically faster than in CPU, but moving the data between the CPU and GPU is relatively slow and can often become a performance bottleneck.
+As mentioned, the memory bus between the GPU main memory and the GPU cores is typically faster than on the CPU, but moving the data between the CPU and GPU is relatively slow and can often become a performance bottleneck.
 The programmer must pay careful attention to minimize data transfers between the CPU and the GPUs.